alexpgates/yearbook-generator/README.md

 - You'll need a local development environment with PHP 7.1.
 I recommend [Laravel Valet](https://laravel.com/docs/5.6/valet)
 - The app is built using the [Laravel PHP framework](https://github.com/laravel/) which currently requires PHP 7.1.
 PDF generation is handled using [Spatie](https://github.com/spatie/)'s excellent [Browsershot package](https://github.com/spatie/browsershot), which requires node 7.6.0 or higher and the Puppeteer Node library.
+- Assets are compiled with either NPM or Yarn.

 ### Installing